Naturally Occurring Retirement Community Supportive Service Program (NORC-SSP)

 In 1994, the New York State Legislature determined that there is an increasing need for support services for frail older people residing in housing complexes and apartment buildings in New York State and that the provision of support services would help residents maintain their independence, improve their quality of life and avoid unnecessary hospital and nursing-home stays.
 The Legislature found that while some services were being provided, public and philanthropic funding is insufficient and targeted state funding would help increase other services to these older persons.

 Since 1994, New York State developed two NORC programs.
 The Naturally Occurring Retirement Community Supportive Service Program (NORC-SSP) provides services to older people living in a building complex or complexes.
 The Neighborhood NORC (NNORC) provides similar services to older persons living in a residential area consisting of single family homes and buildings not more than six stories high.
-Currently there are 19 NORC-SSP programs and 15 NNORC programs receiving a total of $3.75 million dollars across New York State.
+In SFY 2014-15, 20 NORC-SSP programs and 17 NNORC programs were appropriated $4.05 million dollars across New York State.

 - A majority of the residents are low to moderate income, as defined by the U.S. Department of Housing and Urban Development (HUD).